osen/openhl/README.txt

 Bugs
 ----
-- No background in the menu.
-The game data is a little out of sync with the code.
-Work will be done to fix this.

 - The steaminstall setup extractor is currently CSharp.
 So it drags in the whole of Mono.
 This is a pain so I plan to rewrite it.
 The code is technical but actually very clean and readable so this shouldn't be too bad.

 - Upstream use a Python build system for C++ called waf for a few of the modules.
 I plan to rewrite this to keep with CMake.

+- Changing video options via the menu is flaky.
+Try via the config file instead.

 Dependencies
 ------------